petomalina/cloudnativecz.github.io/_events/meetup_9.md

 * best new hype,
 * hands on.

-Besides lightning talks, this meetup theme is netwroking and knowledge sharing.
+Besides lightning talks, this meetup theme is networking and knowledge sharing.

 To have the discussion going on smoothly, we will provide